suriya-1403/learn-computer-graphics/README.md

 # learn-computer-graphics
 > Wrote the Code in C with the help of graphics.h headerfile

-## Explanation of structure of code:
+## Explanation of structure of the code:
 First and formost step is to include `graphics.h` header file which provide us access to call predefined functions like: `line`, `rectangle`, `arc`, `ellipse`, `polygon`, `circle`, etc., <br /> <br />
 Second step to initialize the graphics drivers in our computer using `initgraph` function from the `graphics.h` header file. <br />
 ```CPP